RevontuletFox/GitkrakenTest/README.md

 shit bug

-I deleted all files related to GitKraken and reinstalled the newest version and finally get things right
+I deleted all files related to GitKraken using "Everything" and reinstalled the newest version and finally get things right

 DO NOT TRY TO INSTALL ANY OLDER VERSION OF GitKraken